 Lean market validation relies on customer interviews with potential buyers of your product.
 You can also test your assumptions by interviewing experts (for example, analysts for the industry, people who have been employed by the industry, consultants, etc.).
 There are also some great ways to test digital ideas with landing pages and inexpensive ads.

-5. Start with Your Network
+5. Start with your network.

 I’m often asked how teams can easily find prospects to speak with.
 I recommend working with your own network and the networks of friends, mentors, investors, and others to reach potential customers.

 The downside of interviewing people in your network is they are friendly to your cause.
 This means that you are introducing some potential bias into your learning.
-But my attitude is that some bias is better than not interviewing at all and getting closer to the truth.
+But my attitude is that some bias is better than not interviewing and getting closer to the truth.

-6. Interview Them
+6. Interview your customers.

 When I mention interviewing, I’m not talking about a cursory conversation (or worse, a survey).
 Start with a list of questions but deviate from the questions as you learn more information.
 Approach the conversation with a sense of curiosity about the customer’s problem and needs, and you’ll get some really valuable insight.

-7. Ask “Why?”
+7. Ask, “Why?”

 “Why?” is by far the most important question you can ask.
-With it you can get closer to the truth from customers.
-Unfortunately, this question isn’t used often enough — too many people ask a question, and then take the answer at face value.
+With it, you can get closer to the truth from customers.
+Unfortunately, this question isn’t used often enough — too many people ask a question and then take the answer at face value.
 It’s a missed opportunity to understand motivation and validate what someone would really do.

 The Five Whys is a great technique for getting to the underlying reason — the real reason — behind a customer’s motivation.

-8. Find the Value Proposition
+8. Find the value proposition.

 I encourage entrepreneurs to focus less on features and more on explaining the value proposition for their product.
 What does that mean?
 A value proposition is the expected gains that a customer would receive from using your product.
 Value can be quantitative, such as time saved or additional revenue earned.
 Measuring this is usually straightforward.

-But value can also be qualitative, such as pain relieved or lifestyle benefits your product provides.
+But value can also be qualitative, such as pain relief or lifestyle benefits your product provides.
 By thoroughly understanding and documenting this qualitative value through customer interviews, you can set your product apart from the competition.

-For example, it could be time saved, making more revenue, or maybe some social benefit (like looking good).
+For example, it could be time saved, more revenue, or maybe some social benefit (like looking good).
 Whatever it is, these value propositions are directly tied to the problems that you have previously discovered.

 Unfortunately, validating a product idea with prospective customers is subjective.
 There is no black and white answer.
 In fact, because people are generally nice and want to please you (especially the friendly university students at Startup Weekend), you need to be careful about accepting their answers at face value.

-10. Jump Off the Cliff and Have Fun
+10. Jump off the cliff and have fun!